The Eyes of Julia Deep: Plot

 Meanwhile, Julia's regular customer Mrs. Lowe (Besserer), a wealthy widow who is fond of the girl, tries to persuade Black to rehire her without success.
 She offers Julia a job as her live-in secretary, which Julia initially turns down.
 However, after meeting Terry for lunch at the park, Julia is approached by a jealous Lottie, who manages to convince Julia that she is heartbroken over the loss of Terry, to the point of suicide.
 Taken in by Lottie's acting, Julia leaves Terry and the boarding house and takes up the position with Mrs. Lowe.

 Terry follows Julia to Mrs. Lowe's house, and proves to her that Lottie was lying when he takes her to the theatre to witness Lottie running through the same performance on stage.
 Convinced of Terry's sincerity, the two elope with the intention of getting married.
 Mrs. Lowe and Mr. Black, however, mistrusting of Terry and Julia respectively, pursue them, and the four create such a disturbance that the sheriff of the little town is forced to arrest them all.

 After a night locked up in the town jail, Terry and Julia escape through the window, but leave Mrs. Lowe and Mr. Black behind.
 The two resolve their differences, and it transpires that they were sweethearts in their youth.
-It is the older couple who are hastily married by Simon Plummet (Stockdale), and when Terry and Julia return, having lead the local law enforcement on a chase round the town, the newlyweds promise that they will give the two of them a proper marriage ceremony.
+It is the older couple who are hastily married by Simon Plummet (Stockdale), and when Terry and Julia return, having led the local law enforcement on a chase round the town, the newlyweds promise that they will give the two of them a proper marriage ceremony.